-Golden Gate law students and faculty needing items not available on campus may use Interlibrary Loan.
+Items not available in our collection may be borrowed through interlibrary loan.
 For more information, ask at the circulation or reference desk.
-The Law Library has reciprocal access arrangements for Golden Gate law students with other law libraries in the Bay Area.
+The law library has reciprocal access arrangements for Golden Gate law students with two other law libraries in the Bay Area.
 For more information, contact a reference librarian.